 14: After some distance you come to a small gate on the right, beside a footpath sign.
 This is the path to Shining Tor with its wonderful panoramic views.
 But to continue this route, keep following the path straight ahead, with the wall on your right.

 15: Eventually you reach a wooden gate.
-Go through here and then follow a footpath sign on your left, pointing towards Goytsclough Quarry.
+Go through here and turn immediately left through another gate.
 (You should be able to see the famous Cat & Fiddle pub in the distance with its aerial mast.
 This was once said to the highest pub in England, until someone found another which was slightly higher!)

 17: Go across a junction of paths, heading in the same direction.
 (It’s here that the going can get fairly muddy after rain.)